dev-siam/L2B5-Assignment/Readme.md

-# Top 10 QNA about PostgreSQL
+# Some Important QNA about PostgreSQL
 ![ PostgreSQL](https://cdn.prod.website-files.com/618a899ac6938d341ce4004a/66daee6bfda6d0cf86708ce0_66cd9c4595881a51fb1104d6_6464b93f55b890753f513589_what%252520is%252520postgresql.webp)
 # 1. What is PostgreSQL?